cujojs/most/README.md

 Conceptually, [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) allow you to write a function that acts like an iterable sequence.
 Generators support the standard ES6 [Iterator interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/The_Iterator_protocol), so they can be iterated over using ES6 standard `for of` or the iterator's `next()` API.

 Most.js interoperates with ES6 generators and iterators.
-For example, you can create an observable stream from any ES6 iterable:
+For example, you can create an event stream from any ES6 iterable:

 ```js
 function* allTheIntegers() {